2018 3

 2015 SOUTARD 93-94p

 Tasted in April 2018.
-Almost as delicate as 2016, with tannin slightly less fat.
-Great complexity, structure, and length here.
+It is almost as delicate as 2016, with slightly less fatness and tannin.
+There is excellent complexity, structure, and length here.

 2014 SOUTARD 93p

 Tasted in April 2018.
 Classic Saint-Emilion wine with superb tannin, delicate complexity, structure, and length.
-This wine has a splendid future coming.
+This wine has a splendid future ahead.

 2013 SOUTARD 90p

 Tasted in April 2018.
-A fine example of the skills of a new winemaker at Soutard.
-She made a fruity, round, tasty, approachable, and balanced wine in this challenging vintage.
+This is a fine example of the skills of a new winemaker at Soutard.
+She crafted a fruity, round, and balanced wine that was both tasty and approachable in this challenging vintage.

 2012 SOUTARD 92p

-Tasted in April 2018.
+I tasted it in April 2018.
 Veronique Corporandy made the first vintage 100% on her own, and what a significant jump in quality for Soutard!
-Natural candy wine, captivating, tasty, well-constructed, silky texture, deliciously fruity with a gentle kick of tannin.
+It's a natural candy wine, captivating, tasty, and well-constructed, with a silky texture and a deliciously fruity flavor that's gently tannic.
 Heartbreaker wine.

 2011 SOUTARD 88p